Robyn Dixon On Marriage: ‘RHOP’ Star Explains Massive Downsize And Relationship To Ex-Husband

 “Juan and I chose to continue living together for very simple reasons.
 First, we didn’t want to incorporate too much change into the kids’ lives and thought that forcing them to move from the only home they knew and loved as well as starting a new school would be enough disruption for two little boys to handle at once.
 Things would have been a lot more difficult for them had their father moved elsewhere,” Robyn Dixon explains in her Bravo blog about her decision to stay with her ex-husband, even though their marriage is indeed over.

 Of course, last season Dixon opened up about a friend, who had tricked them financially.
 He had encouraged them to invest their money in the wrong thing, and they lost a lot of money.
-This was a person who Juan trusted and he completely tricked them.
-These days, they are trying to regain their losses and this includes downsizing their home.
+This was a person whom Juan trusted, and he completely tricked them.
+These days, they are trying to regain their losses, and this includes downsizing their home.

 “Also, continuing to live together makes the most financial sense for us both right now.
 We are able to live somewhere comfortably that we all enjoy without having to overextend our budget.
 We are both in a building phase in our careers and lives and feel it makes the most sense to create as little financial stress as possible,” Robyn continues, revealing that they remain strong despite the financial stress they have gone through.